Following on from anthropy, Director of Lynn Planet, Samar Khan, talks COP27.

 Photo credit to UNclimatechange

-The hosting of COP27 in the city of Sharm El-Sheikh this year marks the 30th anniversary of the adoption of the United Nations Framework Convention on Climate Change.
+It has been 30 years since the UN created their Framework Convention on Climate Change.
 It’s a treaty which, in their words, aims “to stabilize greenhouse gas concentrations in the atmosphere at a level that will prevent dangerous human interference with the climate system, in a time frame which allows ecosystems to adapt naturally and enables sustainable development.”
-It was only in 2015, however, when the UNFCCC introduced the Paris Agreement in 2015, the aim of which is to keep global average temperature rise this century as close as possible to 1.5C above pre-industrial levels.
+It was only in 2015, however, when the UNFCCC introduced the Paris Agreement.
+Its aim: to keep global average temperature rise this century as close as possible to 1.5°C above pre-industrial levels.
 Given the results of the COP27 conference in Sharm El-Sheikh last week, this is not going to happen.

-To put our climate path into context, average global temperatures have increased just over 1C since pre-industrial times.
+To put our climate path into context, average global temperatures have increased just over 1°C since pre-industrial times.
 It seems minor.
-However, this slight increase has caused record-breaking weather events across the world this year – from the wildfires in California and the floods in Pakistan to the punishing heat waves and droughts experienced across China, Europe and the UK all have this slight increase to thank.
+However, this slight increase has caused record-breaking weather events across the world this year.
+The wildfires in California, the floods in Pakistan, and the punishing heat waves and droughts experienced across China, Europe and the UK all have this slight increase to thank.
 These extreme weather events will become more severe and more frequent as the climate crisis unfolds.

-It is clear that we need to bolster our efforts further – we are in the decisive decade of climate action.
-Our actions till 2030 will determine if we stave off the worst of the climate crisis or not.
+It is clear that we need to bolster our efforts further; we are in the decisive decade of climate action.
+Our actions until 2030 will determine if we stave off the worst of the climate crisis or not.
 We need societal transformation at a scale and pace which makes this an incredibly demanding challenge to achieve.

-The growing ESG movement has forced businesses to reconcile their profit motives with the impact they’re having on climate and biodiversity.
+The growing ESG movement has forced businesses to reconcile their profits with their environmental impact.
 We highlight some key shifts in this changing landscape:

-- Shift from shareholders to stakeholders: Corporations can’t simply focus on profits but are answerable to multiple stakeholders including the society, environment, employees, government, etc. The social license to operate – which is the ongoing acceptance of a business’ practice amongst employees and general public – has become an increasingly important consideration
+- Shift from shareholders to stakeholders: Corporations can’t simply focus on profits.
+They are answerable to multiple stakeholders including the society, environment, employees, government, etc. The social license to operate – aka the acceptance of a business’ practice amongst the public – has become an important consideration.

 - Shift to thinking long-term: Businesses face the challenge of managing and communicating long-term revenue and climate targets with short-term pressures.
 Business leaders face a world of increasing complexity and demands.

-- Cost of transition: The rapid transformation required places a notable cost on businesses.
-If businesses don’t achieve net-zero targets voluntarily, then the inevitable policy responses that will follow will.
-The transition to a carbon neutral future might not necessarily mean a win-win situation for everyone as it is often claimed to be.
-History shows that economic transitions, especially those that have taken place over a short period of time, have proved existential for quite a number of businesses.
+- Cost of transition: The rapid transformation required has placed a notable cost on businesses.
+If businesses don’t achieve net-zero targets voluntarily, then the inevitable following policy responses that will.
+It appears that the transition to a carbon neutral future might not necessarily mean a win-win situation for everyone.
+History shows that economic transitions, especially those taking place over a short period of time, prove critical for many businesses.
 In this regard, front-loading climate actions just makes good business sense.
-It allows you to spread costs over the longer period and develop the resources and capabilities to manage this rapid transition.
+It allows businesses to spread costs over longer periods and develop the resources and capabilities to manage this rapid transition.

 From incrementalism to rapid transformation